sscovil/random/README.md

 ### random.distribute(length, value, min, max)

-Given a desired array `length` and an integer `value`, returns an array of integers randomly distributed among its elements.
+Given a desired array `length` and an integer `value`, returns an array of integers that add up to `value` randomly distributed among its elements.

 ```javascript
 const length = 5;